bmarti44/Cliste/README.md

 				global.cliste.core.path.addPath({
 					'/home': {	// add a new virtual path
-						'type': 'module', // adding a new module, versus a theme 'module': 'home',  // the module name
-						'template': 'getHTML'	// the name of the function that returns the content }
+						'type': 'module', // adding a new module, versus a theme 'name': 'home',  // the name of the module/theme 'template': 'getHTML'	// the name of the function that returns the content }
 				});